Dreaming of taking a fabulous vacation?

 3. Do you prefer a general or specialized immersion program?

 The majority of Spanish immersion programs are general, meaning that you’ll learn basic, everyday conversational Spanish.
-However, it’s also possible to learn Spanish specialized to your profession or interest.
+However, it’s also possible to learn Spanish specific to your profession or interest.

-Spanish for business is one popular type of immersion class; another example is the programs at ACCE Costa Rica for medical professionals, social workers and soccer players.
-Some schools will create programs customized to your interests if you bring a group.
+Some schools will even create programs customized to your interests if you bring a group.

 4. Would you like an immersion program abroad or close to home?

-Traditionally, immersion courses happen in places where the language is native for most residents, but it’s also possible to find Spanish immersion classes in countries such as the U.S. and Canada.
+Traditionally, immersion courses take place in places where the language is native for most residents, but it’s also possible to find Spanish immersion classes in countries such as the U.S. and Canada.
 This is especially the case if you live in an area with a large number of Spanish-speaking immigrants.